1. Inflation slows, room for lower interest rates

 9. Further growth of the secondaries market

-The average discount when buying fund positions in the secondaries market is gradually increasing.
-This is due to investors' continued desire to sell fund positions, partly because of the increasing investment pace of investment companies and the resulting capital calls.
-As a result, the secondaries market as a whole will grow, and 2024 could possibly be a record year in terms of transaction volumes.
+The average discount on secondaries transactions is gradually increasing, driven by investors’ continued willingness to sell fund positions.
+This is partly due to increased investment pace and resulting capital calls.
+As a result, the secondaries market is expected to grow further, with 2024 potentially becoming a record year in transaction volume.

 10. Expansion of NAV loans

-Despite concerns among investors, the NAV loan market will continue to expand from current levels, driven by continued demand for liquidity.
+Despite concerns among investors, the NAV loan market is expected to continue expanding, driven by ongoing demand for liquidity.